noahwang615/MediaSorter/README.md

 ## Configuration <a name="conf"></a>

-Edit the media_sorter.py script and update the directories at the top:
+Edit the media_sorter.py script and update the directories at the top of the script: (you can open and edit the `media_sorter.py` script by right-click and open with notepad or texteditor)

 ```python
 SOURCE_DIR = "path/to/your/mediadump"